 Over the last several years, dating apps and social networking sites have become an increasingly popular way to meet people for friendship and dating.
-Additionally, the COVID-19 pandemic has had a significant impact on the way people meet and form relationships.
-With limited ability for in-person meet-ups, online dating experienced a significant rise, and with it, a rise in online scams.
+With the rise in popularity comes a rise in online scams.

-According to the FTC, scams reports have skyrocketed in the past few years, with reported losses in 2020 reaching a record of $304 million.
-By no means does this mean it’s impossible to find love online, but it’s important to be aware of these scams if you are thinking about joining the online dating world or are already there.
-Here are some trends we’ve seen among romance scammers, as well as some tips of how to steer clear of them and what to do if you suspect you’re a victim of one.
+According to the FTC, scam reports have skyrocketed in the past few years.
+In 2022, nearly 70,000 romance scams were reported with losses totaling a staggering $1.3 billion.
+This doesn’t mean it’s impossible to find love online, but it’s important to be aware of these scams if you are thinking about joining the online dating world or already have.
+Here are some trends we’ve seen among romance scammers, as well as tips to steer clear of them and what to do if you suspect you’re a victim of one.

 What are romance scams?

 A romance scam, also known as an online dating scam, is when cyber criminals adopt fake identities or compromise existing real accounts on online dating apps or social media to gain a victim’s affection and trust.
-The criminal uses their victim’s trust and their created illusion of romance or close relationship to manipulate and/or steal from the victim.
+The criminal uses their created illusion of romance or close relationship to manipulate and/or steal from the victim.

 - Using social media as a targeting tool.
 Scammers use information on social media to target specific people.
-They target their victims by accessing their basic personal information, such us knowing who their friends are, where they live, where they work and what their hobbies are.
-This information helps them know what to say to reel their victim in quick.
+They target their victims by accessing basic personal information, such as their friends, where they live, where they work and their hobbies.
+This information helps them know what to say to reel their victim in quickly.

 - Pretending to be someone you know.
 A common trend among romance scammers is disguising themselves as past high school friends.
-In reality, they are not actually someone you went to high school with, and they’re using stolen information or a compromised profile to make you believe you know them and that you should feel safe talking to them.
+In reality, they are not actually someone you knew in high school.
+They’re using stolen information or a compromised profile to make you believe you know them and should feel safe talking to them.

 - Looking at obituaries to target widows.
-Scammers take advantage of widows still grieving the loss of their spouse, who in a moment of sadness or loneliness will welcome their friendliness and attention.
+Scammers take advantage of widows still grieving the loss of their spouse.
+In moments of sadness or loneliness, they might welcome their friendliness and attention.

-- Make excuses when asked to meet in person.
-Through the course of the online ‘relationship,’ the scammer might make plans with their victim to meet in person, but that will never happen.
+- Making excuses when asked to meet in person.
+Through the course of the online “relationship,” the scammer might make plans with their victim to meet in person, but that will never happen.

-- They ask for or send money.
-Scammers usually ask money to be sent through gift cards/reload cards, wire transferring, or apps like Venmo and Cash App.
+- Asking for or sending money.
+Scammers usually ask for money to be sent through gift cards/reload cards, wire transferring, or apps like Venmo and Cash App.
 They may also send their victim illegitimate funds that can later be debited from their account.

 - Involved in careers or projects outside of the country.
-Scam artists tend to claim they are in the building or construction industry, in the military, or involved in projects overseas or out of the country for other reasons.
-This not only makes it easier to avoid meeting in person, but also makes them sound more credible when they claim to have no way to deposit a check or ask for money for a medical emergency or unexpected legal fee.
+Scam artists tend to claim they are in the building or construction industry, in the military, involved in projects overseas or out of the country for other reasons.
+This makes it easier to avoid meeting in person and it makes them sound more credible when they claim to have no way to deposit a check or ask for money for a medical emergency or unexpected legal fee.

 Tips for avoiding romance scams